vaijiNeel/Train_Scheduler/README.md

 # Train_Scheduler

-This app was created using Firebase, Moment.js, JQuery.
+This app was created using HTML5, Bootstrap, Firebase, Moment.js, JQuery.
 App demonstrates basic concepts of using FireBase database and Moment JS.

 ### [Live demo]()